 From: Wikipedia (January 22, 2011)

 We have always included SuperPi in our benchmark results, because it is a quick and dirty run that always proves to be interesting.
 It is neither the fastest way to calculate Pi nor is it the most challenging.
 But being an enthusiast at heart, this program has always provided interesting results for showing off your overclocking prowess on your favorite online outlet.
-This time around, the Thermaltake TOUGHRAM XG RGB D5 DDR5-5600 2x16GB scored a little bit lower than the compared kits, which was expected since it is the slowest RAM of the group.
+This time around, the XPG Lancer RGB DDR5-7200 2x16GB scored better than the compared kits, but all the results were within a hair of each other.